nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 * Add floor(input month - 1 + k) to input year component to get result year component
 * Result month component would be (input month -1 + k)%12 + 1
 * Result day component would be minimum of input date component and max date of that result month (For example we cant have day component as 30 in February month)
-* hour, minute, seconds and microseconds component will be the same as input datetime
+* hour, minute, seconds and microsecond components of result time will be the same as input datetime

 If implementation of above algorithm as a function in python would be
 ```python